MiniXC/tts-for-asr/markdown/08_fastspeech2.md

 Since FastSpeech 2 predicts mel-spectrograms rather than raw audio, a vocoder is needed.
 For this I use Hifi-GAN [(Kong et al., 2020)](references.html#kong2020hifigan).
 To ensure the vocoder isn't holding back the **TTS-for-ASR** system, I conducted an experiment where LibriSpeech training data is converted to mel-spectrograms and re-synthesized using Hifi-GAN.
 I then trained two ASR models, one on the re-synthesized data, and one on the original data.
 I found that for LibriSpeech [(Panayotov et al., 2015)](references.html##panayotov2015librispeech), there is no significant different between re-synthesized and original audio for ASR training.

+## Performance and Multi-Speaker Improvements

+Various performance improvements for FastSpeech 2 have been proposed by [Luo et al. (2021)](references.html#luo2021lightspeech), the main one being the use of depthwise separable convolutions [(Sifre & Mallat, 2014)](references.html#sifre2014depthwise), a more efficient type of convolution operation, in the conformer [(Gulati et al., 2020)](references.html#gulati2020conformer) layers.
+I adopted the same architecture, but found that changing the kernel sizes as they report did not lead to a significant improvement.
+The associated efficiency gain allowed me to increase the number of decoder layers from 4 to 6, which helped FastSpeech 2 accurately model multiple speakers.

 ## Variances

 ```{figure} ../figures/variance_adaptor.png